ZEISS-PiWeb/PiWeb-Formplots/docs/Plots/Plane.md

 #### Description

-The plane plot shows deviations on a plane in the planes normal direcion.
+The plane plot shows deviations on a plane in the planes normal direction.
 The plane is usually displayed in an isometric perspective.

 #### Point structure